 Per the product page, we provide instructions and support to set up your blog like the demo site.

 Beyond that, you're looking at customizations which requires custom programming work from services like the ones we recommend at https://feastdesignco.com/how-to/customization-referrals/

 Over the last 6+ years and thousands of support tickets, we've realized that most customizations violate at least one modern web standard:

 This often results in poor rankings, search console errors, hidden penalties and even very real legal liability - all of which gets incorrectly blamed on the theme.

 There's literally no way we can help thousands of people do customizations - not only would it be too time consuming, but it's not built into our pricing.

-For context, full custom websites cost 10’s to 100’s of thousands of dollars and carefully negotiated contracts with programmers who charge $100/hr+ and frequently run over budget.
+For some context, full custom websites cost $10,000's to $100,000's and require carefully negotiated contracts with programmers who charge $100/hr+ and frequently run over budget.

 We don't offer full custom website builds.